Dellenoam/EasyAptos/README.md

 ### How to import wallets

-To import wallets into the script, create a table wallets.csv in the root directory of the script.
-For an example, see [wallets_template.csv](https://github.com/Dellenoam/EasyAptos/blob/master/wallets_template.csv).
+To import wallets into the script, you need to insert private keys into private_keys.txt and recipients address into recipients.txt.
+The number of private keys must match the number of recipient addresses.

 ## Run the script